 Giggie bent over her work, trimming the rough ends off the beans, then cutting them into two-inch sections.
 It was a job she’d performed so many times that she didn’t need to look at her hands as she went about her business.
 The Bishops loved vegetables, and Giggie loved the Bishops.
 As she worked, the trimmings fell rhythmically into a bowl while the beans landed with a splash in a pan of cold water.
 She was fast and careful, and she never cut herself.

 There were times when Mr. Bishop drank too much, even Giggie knew that.
 He liked fine scotch before dinner, wine with dinner, and sherry after dinner.
-The drinking had escalated over the last couple of years, coinciding with the selection of a new partner at the law firm – a man whom Mr. Bishop did not care for and, more importantly, who nursed a particular antipathy toward Mr. Bishop.
+The drinking had escalated over the last couple of years, coinciding with the selection of a new partner at the law firm – a man who nursed a particular antipathy toward Mr. Bishop.

 Things spiraled downward from there, though Mr. Bishop had done his best to disguise his difficulties.
 The Bishops had always traveled extensively and lavishly, and that came to an end.
 But he continued to dress in custom-made clothing.
 Some of the pieces in Eleanor’s dazzling jewelry collection were rumored to have originated with Marie Antoinette herself, and though this was considered by most to be wishful thinking, there was no denying that her jewels were spectacular.